ethantkoenig/lotsoffiles2/bible/other/fisherman/01.md

 * Peter and other apostles worked as fishermen before being called by Jesus.
 * Since the land of Israel was near water, the Bible has many references to fish and fishermen.
-* This term could be translated with a phrase such as, "men who catch fish" or "men who earn money by catching fish."
+* This term could be translated with a phrase such as "men who catch fish" or "men who earn money by catching fish."

 ## Bible References: ##